abarth/shorebird/TRUSTED_TESTERS.md

 To pass arguments to the underlying `flutter run` use a `--` separator.
 For example:
 `shorebird run -- -d my_device` will run on a specific device.

+The first time you run `shorebird run` it will need to download the Shorebird engine into the `.shorebird` directory within your project.
+This is about ~200mb in download (we can make it much smaller, just haven't yet) and can take several seconds depending on your internet connection.

 During this trusted tester period, you will likely see several logs from the shorebird updater.
 These are for debugging in case you have trouble and will be removed/silenced in future iterations.